FY 2019 Federal Budget: Trump’s Budget Request

-Discretionary: Congress appropriate funds each year for agencies covered by the discretionary budget.
+Discretionary: Congress appropriates funds each year for agencies covered by the discretionary budget.
 It typically uses the president’s request as a guideline.
 But on February 9, 2018, Congress did something a little different.
 It approved a two-year discretionary spending bill for both Fiscal Years 2018-2019.
-The bill outlined spending targets for the base budget that covers standard department operations.
+The bill outlined spending targets for the base budget that covered standard department operations.
 The appropriations committees allocated funding based on that spending bill.

-- Social Security: $1.041 billion.
+- Social Security: $1.038 billion.
 Payroll taxes fund 100% of the cost.

-- Medicare: $645 billion.
+- Medicare: $644 billion.
 Payroll taxes and premiums fund 57% of the cost.

-- Medicaid: $419 billion.
+- Medicaid: $409 billion.
 Paid out of the general fund.

-- All Other: $672 billion.
+- All Other: $644 billion.
 This includes food stamps and Supplemental Security Income.
 Most are paid out of the general fund.
 Payroll taxes partially fund Unemployment Compensation.
 The Affordable Care Act and the Troubled Asset Relief Program are self-funded.

-The FY 2019 deficit is projected at $1.091 trillion.
-It’s a 40% increase over FY 2018.
-It’s the largest deficit since FY 2012.
+The FY 2019 deficit was $984 trillion.
+At that time, it was the largest deficit since FY 2012.